 - Community Grants

 Application forms here

-To remain up-to-date on grant information and opening dates, subscribe to the Grants eNewsletter.
-Please contact council’s grants officers on (07) 5420 8616 or email email@example.com to subscribe.
+For additional information, please contact council’s grants officers on (07) 5420 8616 or email email@example.com

 Toowoomba Regional Council offer several grant programs including: